svarin92/DSLCompiler/README.md

   }
 }

------ Syntactic Recognition and Computation -----
+----- Syntactic Recognition with Computation -----

 mult(5,3) = 15
 2^10 = 1024